Home Minister (film)

 Home Minister is a 2022 Indian Kannada-language action comedy film written and directed by Sujay K. Shrihari and produced by Poorna Naidu.
-The cinematography done by Ramesh Babu.
+The cinematography done by Kunjunni S Kumar.
 The film stars Upendra, Vedhika, Tanya Hope, Suman Ranganathan and Aadhya.

 Premise

 Renuka Prasad aka Renu is a homemaker living with his wife Surekha, an investigative reporter and daughter Kundana at an apartment complex.
 When Renu loses ₹20 lakh which was entrusted by Surekha for her father's operation.
 Why did Renu took responsibility as a homemaker and whether he would recover the money forms the rest of the plot.

 Soundtrack

 The soundtrack album has five singles composed by Ghibran, and released on Anand Audio.